gnosis/dex-research/dFusion/dFusionSpec.md

 ## State stored in the smart contract

-For each account, we chain each of ERC20 token balance together and store them as pedersen hash (not merkleized) in the anchor smart contract.
+For each account, ERC20 token balance are chained together and stored as a pedersen hash (not merkleized) in the anchor smart contract.
 This "compressed" representation of all account balances is collision resistant and can thus be used to uniquely commit to the complete "uncompressed" state containing all balances explicitly.
 The "uncompressed" state will be stored off-chain and all state transitions will be announced via smart contract events.
 Thus, the full state will be fully reproducible for any participant by replaying all blocks since the creation of the smart contract.